 Photo by Regína Hrönn Ragnarsdóttir

-There's nothing there besides the sand, so if you want to go to a tranquil beach - no vendors or shops to distract you - Raudasandur delivers.
-You can go for a walk all by yourself, which makes for a fantastic, non-touristy thing to do in Iceland and a unique experience.
+There's nothing there besides the sand, so if you want to go to a tranquil beach — no vendors or shops to distract you — Raudisandur delivers.
+You can go for a walk all by yourself, making it a fantastic, nontouristy thing to do in Iceland.

 Photo by Regína Hrönn Ragnarsdóttir

-If 6 miles (10 kilometers) of sand isn't enough for you, travel a little further and go to Latrabjarg cliff, where thousands of puffins reside in the summer months.
-It's the largest seabird cliff in Iceland and one of those hidden gems in Iceland that make you forget about everything else outside of the moment.
+If 6 miles (10 kilometers) of sand at Raudisandur Beach isn't enough for you, travel a little further and go to Latrabjarg Cliff, where thousands of puffins reside in the summer months.
+It's the largest seabird cliff in Iceland, with beauty that gives you a break from your troubles.

-The best way to get to Raudasandur is to either drive all of the Westfjords or take the Baldur ferry from Stykkisholmur to Brjanslaekur and drive from there.
-The area is usually inaccessible during wintertime, so it's best done as a summer self-drive tour in Iceland.
-It's also advisable to rent a four-wheel drive car to best cope in the Westfjords.
+The best way to get to Raudisandur is to either drive all of the Westfjords or take the Baldur ferry from the town of Stykkisholmur to Brjanslaekur port and drive from there.
+The area is usually inaccessible during wintertime, so it's best as a self-guided summer driving tour.

 8. Kjolur Road

-When the highland roads are opened in the summertime, it's a good idea to drive the Kjolur road, a top hidden gem in Iceland.
+When the highland roads are open in the summertime, it's a good idea to drive the Kjolur Road (also known as Route 35), a top hidden gem in Iceland.
 It's only accessible with a four-wheel drive vehicle.
-On the way, you can either make a stop at Kerlingarfjoll mountains, Hveravellir hot spring fields, or both.

-The road is Route 35, the same road as Gullfoss waterfall.
-It connects the north and the south of the country and lies between Langjokull glacier and Hofsjokull glacier.
+Kjolur Road connects the north and the south of the country, running between Langjokull and Hofsjokull Glaciers.
 The highlands in between are sandy but full of hot springs, some of which you can bathe in, and provide some excellent hiking trails.

-A visit to Flatey island is like stepping back in time to Iceland in the 1900s.
-Its name translates to "Flat Island" and is the easiest name to say of anywhere in Iceland you'll visit!
+A visit to Flatey Island is like stepping back in time to the 1900s.
+Its name translates to "Flat Island" and is the easiest name to say of anywhere you'll visit on your Iceland trip.

-Surprisingly, many concerts are held on the island, with an event happening almost every week of the summer.
+Surprisingly, concerts are common on the island, with an event happening almost every week of the summer.
 It's probably the most famous unknown place in Iceland.

 Photo by Jórunn Sjöfn

 From Stykkisholmur, it's 1.5 hours on the ferry, and from Brjanslaekur, it's just a one-hour journey.
-You can also include a visit in your tour of the Snaefellsnes peninsula as a day trip from Stykkisholmur.
+You can also include a visit to your tour of the Snaefellsnes Peninsula as a day trip from Stykkisholmur.

 6. Holuhraun Lava